-If you’re fortunate enough to have some money left over from your monthly salary, you may be wondering how to spend it effectively.
+If you’re fortunate enough to have some money left over from your monthly salary, you may be wondering how to spend it wisely.
 Whatever the size of your disposable income, how you spend your cash can make a big difference to your overall wellbeing, success and future wealth.

 In this article, we outline eight key areas where you might want to spend your money – and the suggestions might just surprise you.